 Online & Campus Based - Visit Website

-NYU's Pediatric Nurse Practitioner Primary Care program offers MS or DNP degrees in a hybrid format, preparing RNs for advanced roles in pediatric primary care.
-The curriculum includes core and advanced courses in areas like pathophysiology and pharmacology, with clinical placements in primary and specialty settings.
-Admission requires a BSN and pediatric experience.
-The program emphasizes evidence-based practice, leadership skills, and interprofessional education, preparing graduates for national certification and state licensure.
-It includes simulation training and focuses on family-centered care, with eligibility for prescription privileges and DEA certification.
-No entrance exam is required based on the provided information.
+New York University's Pediatric Nurse Practitioner Primary Care program offers MS or DNP degrees through a hybrid format that prepares RNs for advanced pediatric roles.
+The curriculum includes core and advanced courses in pathophysiology, pharmacology, and pediatric care, with clinical placements in primary and specialty settings.
+Admission requires a BSN and pediatric experience, with the program emphasizing evidence-based practice, leadership skills, and family-centered care.
+Graduates are eligible for national certification and state licensure, with opportunities for prescription privileges and DEA number eligibility upon completion of this comprehensive pediatric primary care program.

 • Hybrid program format.